ShaneMcGrathDev/ShaneMcGrathDev.github.io/_posts/2024-04-12-How to set up a datetime Index for time series analysis.markdown

 As promised, here is how we set up the data frame using the two step method.

-Once we read in the dataFrame, we first target the date column and convert it to dateTime structure.
+Once we read in the dataFrame, we first target the date column and convert it to datetime structure.

 **Here's the code:**